erizov/Professor/semester_3/lecture_11_dynamic_programming/fibonacci/README.md

 ❌ **WRONG**: "Fibonacci is too complex to understand" ✓ **CORRECT**: Fibonacci can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis atechniquepattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*